rycolab/website/content/home/teaching.md

 ## [Advanced Formal Language Theory](/classes/aflt-s25)
 **ETH Zürich** <span class="middot-divider"></span> **Spring 2025**
-This course serves as an introduction to various advanced topics in formal language theory.
-The primary focus of the course is on weighted formalisms, which can easily be applied in machine learning.
-Topics include finite-state machines as well as the algorithms that are commonly used for their manipulation.
-We will also cover weighted context-free grammars, weighted pushdown automata, weighted tree automata, and weighted mildly context-sensitive formalisms.
+This course explores the connection between automata and formal logic.
+More precisely, it covers the algebraic characterization of the regular languages definable in many different logical theories, the complexity theory of boolean circuits, and the connection between the two.

 ## [Philosophy of Language and Computation II](/classes/phil-s25)
 **ETH Zürich** <span class="middot-divider"></span> **Spring 2025**